FundingCircle/swift-style-guide/README.md

 describe("when application status is rejected") { /* ... */ }
 ```

 * **5.1.2** Avoid using the word test in your `describe` block descriptions.
 It is redundant to prefix a unit test description with "test" or "testing".
-It should be clear from your description what function or scenario you are testing
+It should be clear from your description what function or scenario you are testing.

 ```swift
 // PREFERRED